LiamBatiste/Portsmouth-Crime/README.md

 An analysis of street crime cases in portsmouth (using reported long and lat) to identify:
 - The most frequent commited forms of crime.
 - The most frequent location for crime.
-- Any trends/drifferences in crime over the past 6 months (2023-10 - 2024-03)
+- Any trends/differences in crime over the past 6 months (2023-10 - 2024-03)
 The data was obtained using the the https://data.police.uk/ API.

 ## Key take aways:
 ### Most Frequent Commited Crimes by Date
 ![image](https://github.com/LiamBatiste/Portsmouth-Crime/assets/68031898/bbb216dd-247b-4934-923f-d7654b86183e)
-- There is clearly a high amount of violent crime cases and towards the end of the year there appears to be an increase in the amount of vehicle crime
+- There is clearly a high amount of violent crime cases across the 6 months.
+Implications being that Portsmouth Police should be trained for positive handling.
+- Towards the later end of the year there appears to be an increase in the amount of vehicle crime.
+Implications being that greater resources should be allocated towards combatting car theft at the end of the year.

 ## Lessons learnt:
 - I as an analyst need to be more methodical with what data I use so I can gain more actional insights, as the time series was redundant, given the date provided in the API does not necessarily correspond with the date the crime was commited.